-Most residents in the Lower Amazon have few options for accessing the capital that would help them build viable micro-scale businesses to increase their income levels.
-Their most common sources of entrepreneurial funds come from their own savings and/or borrowing money from family members.
-These options are very limited, which undermines the growth of their microenterprise.
+In the lower Amazon, most residents have few options for accessing capital to help them build viable micro-scale businesses.
+The most common sources of entrepreneurial funds come from their own savings and/or money borrowed from family members.
+These options are very limited, which undermines microenterprise growth.

 Microfinance is recognized as an effective instrument of change, one that empowers individuals to build small businesses that help them become economically self-sufficient.
 Rotating savings funds are an important and effective microfinance method.
 The Banco da Mulher, one of the few such funds in the Brazilian Amazon – and the only one in the region around Santarém – made its first loan in 2003.
 The fund served members of its parent organization, the regional women's association known as the Associação de Mulheres Trabalhadoras do Baixo Amazonas (Association of Women Workers in the Lower Amazon, or AOMT-BAM).
 The Banco da Mulher was established as a way for members to access badly needed capital to start or expand microbusinesses.

 About 54 women joined the fund by paying a small membership fee of R$100 Brazilian reais (approximately US$46 at the time).
 From this pool of money, members were given the opportunity to request loans for their own entrepreneurial projects.